 Empire Health Foundation is a private health conversion foundation formed in 2008 through the sale of Deaconess and Valley Medical, a nonprofit hospital system in Spokane.
-Stewarding philanthropic assets totaling approximately $80 million, the Foundation invests in ideas and organizations that that improve access, education, research and policy to result in a measurably healthier region.
+Stewarding philanthropic assets totaling approximately $80 million, the Foundation invests in ideas and organizations that improve access, education, research and policy to result in a measurably healthier region.

 We made our first grant as part of our obesity prevention initiative in 2011, and we have since grown our managed grants portfolio to about $18 million in the 2015-16 fiscal year.
 Through innovative public-private collaborations and a commitment to measurable health improvements, we continue to build on the impact we have already achieved with partners both in our community and across the state.